BraedenCu/Color-Masking-with-OpenCV/README.md

 opencv:
 pip3 install opencv-python

-The above install is not the full install of opencv, if you want the full install install it from source
+The above install is not the full install of opencv, if you want the full install install it from source.